OpenTechStrategies/hypha-wiki/Deployment:-Standalone-App.md

 **You should then be able to access your application at http://server.domain and http://apply.server.domain.**

+### Adding SSL using a Let's Encrypt certificate.

+It's very easy to add SSL via a Let's Encrypt certificate.

+Add the certbot ppa:

+`sudo add-apt-repository ppa:certbot/certbot`
+`sudo apt update`

+Install certbot for nginx:

+`sudo apt install python-certbot-nginx`

+Make sure that the server_name is specified in both nginx configuration files (they should be.)

+Then get the certificate:

+`sudo certbot --nginx -d server.domain -d apply.server.domain`

+Follow the instructions, and you're done.

 ### Administration

 The Django Administration panel is connected to the 'apply' domain: so access that via http://apply.server.domain/django-admin/ (use the email address and password you set in the `python manage.py createsuperuser` step above.)